UniCourt/DataEngineering-Workshop2/docs/unit_test/creating_unit_tests.md

 #### In the homework of the previous workshop you were supposed to do the following:
 1. Write a Python program to Scrape the pages from Python Blogs.
-2. save the data into the DB.
+2. Save the data into the DB.
 3. Dockerize the project.

 Now that we know Django, let us add an additional step of displaying the data on a Django app.